sap-tutorials/How-Tos/tutorials/2016/09/hxe-ua-troubleshooting/hxe-ua-troubleshooting.md

 In Windows, run:
 **type <filename>.001 <filename>.002 <filename>.003 <filename>.004 <filename>.005 <filename>.006 <filename>.007 <filename>.008 > <`final_filename`>**

+### Virtual Machine: Checking Resource Usage
+#### Issue
+You are having memory issues on your VM and want to check resource usage.

+#### Solution
+If you have HANA studio, right-click on the system and select **Configuration and Monitoring > Open Administration** and check the Overview and Landscape tabs for anything in red.

+If you don't have HANA Studio, run the following queries in `hdbsql` to view SAP HANA resource usage:

+`select service_name, round(effective_allocation_limit/1024/1024/1024, 1) as MemLimit, round(total_memory_used_size/1024/1024/1024,1) as MemUsed from m_service_memory;`

+If the `MemUsed` is close to the `MemLimit`, you may encounter problems allocating memory.

+Alternatively, you can run the Linux `free` command at the command line to see free resources:

+`free -g`

+The key number is in the second row (-/+ buffers/cache) in the **free** column.
+If this number is low, (e.g. 1 GB) you may have run out of memory when performing your recent operation.

+You can also run the following command to see if you are running out of disk space on the VM's `filesystem`:

+`df -h`

+Look for the **Use%** for the `/dev/sda1 filesystem`.
+If it is down to just a few GB, you may have run out of disk space when performing your recent operation.

 ## Next Steps
  - [View similar How-Tos](http://go.sap.com/developer/tutorials.html) or [View all How-Tos](http://go.sap.com/developer/tutorials.html)